SebastianMestre/afternoon/hidden-class/readme.md

 We call such a mapping a "shape" or a "hidden class".

-We still haven't solved the time problem.
-To do this, we observe that on a given code location that performs field access, it will usually always run on objects with the same hidden class.
+This will likely be faster due to a smaller memory footprint (and fewer allocations if we were using a node-based hash map) but we still have a lot of expensive work on each lookup.
+To address this, we observe that on a given code location that performs field access, it will usually always run on objects with the same hidden class.

 To take advantage of this, we extend each such code location with an "inline cache", that remembers the field position for a given hidden class, and can be